European Market Infrastructure Regulation (EMIR)

 - Application of requirements for Trade repositories, including the duty to make certain data available to the public and relevant authorities.

-♦ Risk mitigation techniques include: timely confirmation, portfolio reconciliation and compression, dispute resolution, marking-to-market and marking-to-model, the exchange of collateral and adequate capital to cover the exposures arising from OTC derivatives not cleared by a CCP.
-The draft technical standards related to the exchange of collateral and adequate capital are in the process of being developed.
+♦ Risk mitigation techniques include: timely confirmation, portfolio reconciliation and compression, dispute resolution, marking-to-market and marking-to-model, the exchange of collateral to cover the exposures arising from OTC derivatives not cleared by a CCP.
+The draft technical standards related to the exchange of collateral are in the process of being developed.

 The following entities are covered by the different provisions in EMIR: